Jasdoge/Djukebox/setup_config.md

 ### :moneybag::dog2: But Mr Jasdoge, I do not have any dogecoin addresses :(

 There are multiple ways to get some doge addresses!
-If you don't want to host a full dogecoin value I suggest using a [dogechain wallet](https://my.dogechain.info), it's what I've been using while testing.
+If you don't want to run a full dogecoin desktop wallet I suggest using a [dogechain wallet](https://my.dogechain.info), it's what I've been using while testing.

 As for bitcoin/litecoin addresses I don't really know.
 I suspect there are similar services, but you will just have to use ye oldde google for that.